-Zerrell Stallings and Qur-an Webb are the co-founders of the Association of Black Sports Officials.
-The Association of Black Sports Officials was conceived in 2016 following an incident of unfair practices of evaluation and elevation of black officials on a high school sports official board in Connecticut.
-In the ABSO infancy, we were able to advocate on the behalf of black officials.
-With only two members (co-founders), this was able to successfully shift improving the equality amongst black officials.
-Also was intricate in rewriting bylaws and policies for said board.
+Zerrell Stallings and Qur-an Webb are the co-founders of the Association of Black Sports Officials (ABSO).
+ABSO was conceived in 2016 following an incident of unfair practices of evaluation and elevation of Black officials on an officiating board in Connecticut.
+ABSO was able to advocate on the behalf of Black officials and successfully shift improving the equality amongst Black officials and played an intricate role in rewriting by-laws and policies for said board.

 Co-Founder of Association of Black Sports Officials.
 Raised in New Jersey, Qur-an now resides in Connecticut.
 Qur-an is a graduate of Southern Connecticut State University and University of Connecticut and has worked in the social work and media literacy fields.
 Qur-an has been involved with sports in some capacity for most of his life.
 He’s been officiating sports for over 20 years.
 Qur-an has officiated in the past for the Central Connecticut Association of Football Officials and basketball for the Central Connecticut IAABO Board 6.